Slaughter and May is advising IAG - recommended cash offer for Aer Lingus02 Sep 2015

 Slaughter and May is working as a team with William Fry, Garrigues, Sullivan & Cromwell LLP and Pillsbury Winthrop Shaw Pittman LLP.
 William Fry is advising IAG as to Irish law.
 Garrigues is advising IAG as to Spanish law.
 Sullivan & Cromwell LLP are advising IAG as to US merger control, and Pillsbury Winthrop Shaw Pittman LLP are advising IAG as to US Department of Transportation aspects of the transaction.

-Competition: John Boyce (partner), Anna Lyle-Smythe (partner), Murray Reeve (associate), Natalie Cooksey (associate), Lauren Dingsdale (associate); Financing: Matthew Tobin (partner), Andrew Williams (associate), David Hay (associate), Tsjatsja Westerveld (associate); Corporate: Adam Eastell (partner); Tax: Tony Beare (partner), Stefan Farahani (associate)
+Competition: John Boyce (partner), Anna Lyle-Smythe (partner), Murray Reeve (associate), Natalie Cooksey (associate), Lauren Dingsdale (associate), Philip McDonald (associate); Financing: Matthew Tobin (partner), Andrew Williams (associate), David Hay (associate), Tsjatsja Westerveld (associate); Corporate: Adam Eastell (partner); Tax: Tony Beare (partner), Stefan Farahani (associate)

 William Fry: Ken Casey (partner), Adam Synnott (partner)